-The data has been increasing steadily one or two percent per year since 2008.
-To understand why these numbers look the way they do racial/ethnic disaggregations must be considered.
-The Non-Hispanic White population has fared best for employment status when compared to other ethnic/racial disaggregations.
-Their employment insecurity has never exceeded 20% over the six data points available, while total population trend line has never dipped below 24%.
-Meanwhile, the percentages of black and Hispanic children living in employment insecure households have never dropped below 41% and 45% respectively.
-This gap in sustainable family employment creates a cascading effect on a variety of other achievement gaps, inherently stunting the stability and success Connecticut a children.
+Data from 2014 showed the first decline in employment insecurity since the data was first gathered in 2008.
+To understand why these numbers look the way they do, racial disaggregations must be considered.
+The Non-Hispanic White population has fared best for employment status when compared to other ethnic/racial disaggregations, with employment never exceeding 20% over the last 7 years.
+Meanwhile, the percentages of Black and Hispanic children living in employment insecure households have never dropped below 43% and 41% respectively.
+This gap in sustainable family employment creates a cascading effect on a variety of other achievement gaps, inherently stunting the stability and success of Connecticut's children.